KarelZe/thesis/references/obsidian/📖chapters/🏅Results.md

 - start coarse-grained then report fine-grained results
 - explain why results differ compared to Grauer et al
 - think about reporting classical rules on the entire dataset
+- report train, validation and test accuracies also over time (mark in graph where beginning and ned)

 ![[summarized-results.png]]